aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 }
 ```

 In the Remix tutorial, code is written to avoid the main screen from fading out when the search spinner is active.
-However, since we are using a singular transition here in this component (and not using our "global navigating" hook), we don't have to worry about this.
+However, since we are not using our global navigation utility, we don't have to worry about this.

 Also, I had to wrap a Suspense component around the `ContactList` component in the layout to [resolve build errors and follow best practices](https://nextjs.org/docs/app/api-reference/functions/use-search-params).